Introduction to Advocacy

 Challenging policy matters in the courts may also be warranted as a matter of recourse when required.

-Payment policy for healthcare in the U.S. is often arcane and complicated.
-The Centers for Medicare and Medicaid Services (CMS) regulates a number of federally-sponsored payment systems that account for approximately 40 percent of healthcare expenditures in the U.S. Private insurers often follow the rules and regulations that govern government-sponsored health insurance programs including the issues surrounding physician payment and patient rights.
+Payment policy for healthcare in the US is often arcane and complicated.
+The Centers for Medicare and Medicaid Services (CMS) regulates a number of federally-sponsored payment systems that account for approximately 40 percent of healthcare expenditures in the U.S. Private insurers often follow the rules and regulations that govern government-sponsored health insurance programs, including the issues surrounding physician payment and patient rights.
 Physician reimbursement is critical to enabling quality patient care.

 In general, Medicare primarily covers Americans aged 65 and older.
-Medicaid covers low-income Americans that qualify and apply to this program governed by the states under federal rules.
+Medicaid covers low-income Americans who qualify and apply to this program governed by the states under federal rules.
 Within Medicare and Medicaid, there are a large number of different plans, often administered by private insurance companies, that provide varying degrees of coverage.

 CMS allows its contractors to make most coverage decisions related to patient care.
 CMS only makes a few National Coverage Determinations (NCDs) each year that mandate policy regarding which patients and physicians CMS will cover.
 Many, but not all, private insurance coverage determinations are based upon the NCD.
 SCAI regularly comments on coverage policy matters, primarily in instances where clinical judgment is required.